hplgit/doconce/README.md

 ```

 *Notice.*
 If you first installed DocOnce prior to February 2017, you must remove the old installation before upgrading.
-See instructions in #110.
+See instructions in [issue #110](https://github.com/hplgit/doconce/issues/110).

 However, DocOnce has *a lot* of dependencies, depending on what type of